zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

 Multiple instances of such uart drivers are supported.

-The :ref:`sample-uart-native-tty` sample app provides a working example of the driver.
+The :zephyr:code-sample:`uart-native-tty` sample app provides a working example of the driver.

 This driver only supports poll mode.
 Interrupt and async mode are not supported.